 Also, you increase WordPress security by removing account(s) with the “admin” username.
 If I can write it here, hackers can guess the same.
 Remember brute force attack is all about cracking passwords, but that does not mean you cannot add a weird and tough username, making attempts to crack your password super tough and near impossible!

 An advantage of using WordPress as a CMS and a website-building platform is that it gets regular and over-the-counter updates, making sure that your website runs on the latest technology, and providing a seamless UX with complete security.
 All you have to do is make sure your core software is up-to-date!

 WordPress developers roll out updates every quarter or so, here’s the recent update Misha.
 Although it’s up to you to use any version of WordPress.
 If you are nowhere near codes and anecdotes, better check for updates and get it done ASAP! 👨💻

-- WordPress core updates along with providing innovative and useful features also address critical WordPress security threats.
+- WordPress core updates along with providing innovative and useful features also address critical WordPress security threats/issues, even to the “admin” role.
 Check if your website is running on old software, if yes, I’d suggest you update real quick!

 - Also, you make sure that the plugins and theme of your WordPress website are updated and up-to-date with the latest WordPress version.
 I’ve discussed this in detail below, keep reading…

 You have to make sure that you stay updated on the latest WP version.
 WordPress updates to the next version automatically.
 But, if you have disabled that, you can see the latest update shown on the WordPress dashboard (image below!).
 To know about the latest releases of WordPress, read here!

 ill-Defined User Roles

 Each role comes with its default permissions that provide various levels of access to your website.
 If you want someone to just post on your blog, or someone to just check and respond to comments, etc.